 (ii) Coffee business of Earth Rules Pty Ltd, Australia

-The Group disposed its branded coffee business in Australia, through asset sale.
+The Group disposed its branded coffee business in Australia, through an asset sale during the prior year.
 Cash proceeds amounted to £527k.
 The loss of £435k on disposal is reported in the income statement.

 31 Contingent liabilities